 Rain-fed rivers have high water in spring during snow melt.
 In the Interior, they often have low waters in mid May to June.
 During that time, precipitation is still relatively low.
 In summer, the rivers may get temporarily high waters when there are many thunderstorms or a mesoscale convective system in their catchments.
 High waters are also caused when several Aleutian lows make it into the Interior over the Alaska Range or come in from the Bering Sea.
 In August, many storms reach the Interior.
 This rain season is called the “Alaska monsoon” by the locals.
 Thus, in August, the rain-fed rivers in the Interior of Alaska peak too.

-In the old times, the Chena, Tanana and Yukon were all used for transport of supply, gold miners, trappers, lumberjacks, mail, and travelers.
+During the pioneer times, the Tanana and Yukon served for transport of supply, gold miners, trappers, lumberjacks, mail, and travelers.
 These rivers are all flowing thru the Interior of Alaska and belong to the Yukon River catchment.
 Since the Interior is a taiga landscape, there is a lot of wood.
-Thus, in the old times, the stern wheelers were wood fired and required a large lumberjack economy.
+Thus, in the old times, the stern wheelers burned wood, and required a large lumberjack economy.

 Today, there is hardly any shipping on these rivers.
-The rivers are not developed an bear a lot of risk for modern shipping as well as motor boats.
-Being frozen for 6 to 7 month a year, shipping is not an attractive business anymore in times of air traffic.
-Thus, the only “shipping industry” that can work with the short open water season and the often low waters is the river-cruise industry.
+The undeveloped rivers bear a lot of risk for modern shipping as well as motor boats.
+On rivers with ice-over for 6 to 7 month a year, shipping is not an attractive business anymore in times of air traffic.
+Thus, the only “shipping industry” that can work with the short open-water season and the often low waters is the river-cruise industry.
 This branch makes use of the Alaskan rivers during the tourism season.
 In winter, the rivers may be seasonal ice roads.

 The Use of Alaskan Rivers in the Interior Today

-Nevertheless, rivers in the Interior are used widely by the locals for travel to communities that are off the road network.
-Except for Circle, all communities in the Yukon Flats between the Brooks Range and the White Mountains, for instance, can only reached by motor boats in summer and by small aircrafts that can land on grass landing stripes, water or snow in winter.
+The locals use the rivers in the Interior to travel to communities that are off the road network.
+Except for Circle, you can reach the communities in the Yukon Flats between the Brooks Range and the White Mountains only by motor boats in summer, and by small aircrafts that can land on grass landing stripes, water or snow in winter.